Standard Model Theory for the FCC-ee Tera-Z stage: Mini-review on the pragmatic evaluation of multiloop multiscale integrals using Feynman parameters

 \subsection{Introduction}

-The numerical evaluation of multi-loop multi-scale integrals has become a vital pillar for phenomenological predictions at high energies.
-In particular at current and future colliders like the proposed FCC-ee, the masses of heavy quarks, vector bosons and the Higgs boson can be resolved.
+The numerical evaluation of multiloop multiscale integrals has become a vital pillar for phenomenological predictions at high energies.
+In particular, at current and future colliders, like the proposed FCC-ee, the masses of heavy quarks, vector bosons, and the Higgs boson can be resolved.
 To arrive at the desired accuracy for predictions of exclusive processes, these need to be taken into account exactly.
-A particularly prominent example is Higgs-boson pair production at NLO in gluon fusion, where naive approximations assuming an infinitely large top-quark mass fail dramatically~\cite{Borowka:2016ehy,Borowka:2016ypz}.\footnote{It should be noted that an approximation supplemented by the appropriate threshold expansion performs very well, see \cite{Grober:2017uho}.} As a result of the additional non-negligible scales, the Feynman integrals involved in the computation of perturbative predictions become harder to compute.
-In particular, the virtual contributions beyond the one-loop level contain massive propagators, which can lead to the appearance of elliptic structures, see e.g., \cite{SABRY1962401,Aglietti:2007as,vonManteuffel:2017hms}.
-However, these can just as well appear in fully massless integrals, as was shown in Ref.~\cite{CaronHuot:2012ab} for the two-loop hexagon integral in $N=4$ supersymmetric Yang-Mills theory.
-Since the analytical treatment of these structures is still under way, see e.g.~\cite{Broedel:2017kkb} and references therein, other methods to compute these types of integrals become highly attractive.
-Two of these methods are reviewed in this contribution, see Secs.~\ref{sec:sb:pysecdec} and \ref{sec:sb:tayint}.
-The first approach \cite{Carter:2010hi,Borowka:2012yc,Borowka:2013cma,Borowka:2015mxa,Borowka:2017idc} is highly algorithmic and allows for a full numerical evaluation of multi-loop multi-scale integrals.
-While the second method \cite{Borowka:2018dsa} is based on Taylor series expansions and of similar algorithmic nature, the generation of a library for one integral result takes considerably more time.
-Yet once the library is generated, the results for arbitrary kinematic values can be evaluated instantaneously and to very high accuracy, see for more details.
+A particularly prominent example is Higgs boson pair production at the NLO in gluon fusion, where naive approximations assuming an infinitely large top quark mass fail dramatically~\cite{Borowka:2016ehy,Borowka:2016ypz}.\footnote{It should be noted that an approximation supplemented by the appropriate threshold expansion performs very well, see Ref. \cite{Grober:2017uho}.} As a result of the additional non-negligible scales, the Feynman integrals involved in the computation of perturbative predictions become harder to compute.
+In particular, the virtual contributions beyond the one-loop level contain massive propagators, which can lead to the appearance of elliptic structures, see, \eg\ Refs. \cite{SABRY1962401,Aglietti:2007as,vonManteuffel:2017hms}.
+However, these can just as well appear in fully massless integrals, as shown in Ref.~\cite{CaronHuot:2012ab} for the two-loop hexagon integral in $N=4$ supersymmetric Yang--Mills theory.
+Since the analytical treatment of these structures is still under way, see, \eg Ref. \cite{Broedel:2017kkb} and references therein, other methods to compute these types of integral become highly attractive.
+Two of these methods are reviewed in this contribution, see Sections~E.\ref{sec:sb:pysecdec} and E.\ref{sec:sb:tayint}.
+The first approach \cite{Carter:2010hi,Borowka:2012yc,Borowka:2013cma,Borowka:2015mxa,Borowka:2017idc} is highly algorithmic and allows for a full numerical evaluation of multiloop multiscale integrals.
+While the second method \cite{Borowka:2018dsa} is based on Taylor-series expansions and is of similar algorithmic nature, the generation of a library for one integral result takes considerably more time.
+Yet once the library is generated, the results for arbitrary kinematic values can be evaluated instantaneously and to very high accuracy.